 This condition is associated with radiating pain down the legs and feet, numbness, pain, and feelings of weakness.
-These symptoms are the result of the narrowing of the spinal canal.
+Lumbar Stenosis symptoms are the result of the narrowing of the spinal canal.
 This narrowing causes compression of nerves, which control sensation and movement.
 There are multiple treatment options for this condition.

 Lumbar Facet Pain

 One of the most common causes of low back pain is facet joint disorder.
 These facet joints in the low back become inflamed and can cause excruciating pain.
-Bending, twisting, and even the motion of walking can be unbearable when the condition is acute.
+Facet Arthropathy will effect bending, twisting, and even the motion of walking can be unbearable.
+This is true even when the condition is acute.
 The pain can radiate into the buttocks and legs, mimicking a disc condition.
 Pain management is crucial for patients experiencing this kind of condition.

 Everyone experiences lower back strain to varying degrees.
 The routines of our daily lives can place stress and strain on the low back with things like lifting children, doing yard work, or sometimes just from sitting in the same position for extended periods of time.
 When this strain occurs, the muscles of the low back become inflamed, a natural response to strain.
 The muscles will tighten, adding to the sensation of discomfort, and when they do not relax, the low back discomfort can become painful and progressively worse if not treated.
 There are several treatment options available for lumbar strain.